axinorm/rss-to-podcast/README.md

-# RSS to Audio
+# RSS to Podcast

-This script fetches articles from any RSS feed, generates comprehensive extracts using an Ollama LLM, and optionally creates an English audio narration using MLX Audio.
+This script fetches articles from any RSS feed, generates comprehensive extracts using an Ollama LLM, and optionally creates an audio narration using MLX Audio.

 **Enjoy your automated, narrated RSS digests!**

 ## Requirements

+- macOS with Apple Silicon chip
+- Ollama server running with your chosen model
 - Python 3.10+
-- `requests`, `beautifulsoup4`, `mlx-audio` (for audio)
+- `requests`, `beautifulsoup4`, `mlx_lm` and `mlx-audio`
-- Ollama server running with your chosen model

 ## Installation